-Traveller from AZ
+Traveller from US

 This smoke-free Nashville resort is conveniently next door to the Grand Ole Opry and set on 40 acres complete with streams …More

-Traveller from Indiana
+Traveller from Elkhart, In

 Northeast of downtown Nashville, the long-running iOpry/i radio show is broadcast from the Grand Ole Opry House.
 The show moved here in 1974 after a 31-year run at Ryman Auditorium.
 A country-music theme park operated adjacent to the Opry House until 1997.
 Now, Opry Mills shopping mall stands in its place.
 The Gaylord Opryland Resort & Convention Center is also adjacent.